 services.

-• Ignore unsolicited tech support calls: Companies like Microsoft and Apple do not
+How to Protect Yourself:- Ignore unsolicited tech support calls: Companies like Microsoft and Apple do not

 proactively contact customers about tech issues.
 Hang up if someone calls claiming

-• Do not give remote access: Never allow anyone to remotely access your computer
+there’s a problem with your device. - Do not give remote access: Never allow anyone to remotely access your computer

-• Update your device’s security software regularly: Use reliable antivirus and security
+unless you initiated the contact with a trusted service provider. - Update your device’s security software regularly: Use reliable antivirus and security

-• If in doubt, disconnect: If you receive a suspicious pop-up, close your browser and
+software to protect your computer from real threats. - If in doubt, disconnect: If you receive a suspicious pop-up, close your browser and

 restart your device.
 If you believe there’s a genuine issue, contact a trusted local